 Working from home has become the new normal for most of us.
 Freedom Day came and went, and the anticipated post-COVID return to the office came and went too.

-Most employees have got used to the flexibility and freedom WFH offers.
+Most employees have gotten used to the flexibility and freedom WFH offers.
 No commute, more time with family, fewer germs.
 And many bosses see the sense in allowing their staff to stay away from shared workspaces.
 Technology allows for business as usual, with teams able to come together virtually just as well as they did before.

 But all this is putting a strain on resources at home.
 We may be saving on train fares and meal deals, but we’re losing on space as families fight over the optimum room to work in.